johnboes/project-ares/README.md

 - **Customizing Volume Paths:**
   - The Compose files assume certain volume paths (e.g., `/volume1/docker/plex/config`).
 Adjust these as needed for your environment.
-- **Multi-Network Services:**
-  - If a service needs to communicate across stacks, you can attach it to multiple networks.
-Example:
-    ```yaml
-    readarr:
-      networks:
-        - media_net
-        - books_net
+- **Cross-Stack Communication:**
-    ```
+  - All services use the unified `tds_net` network, enabling seamless communication across stacks.
+  - Services can reference volumes and communicate directly regardless of which stack they're in.
 - **Adding Pollers/Telegraf Agents:**
   - To add a new poller or agent, copy a `.yml` and `.conf` file from the `pollers/` or `telegraf-configs/` directories, adjust as needed, and launch with Docker Compose.
 - **Environment Files:**
-  - By default, the Makefile uses a single `.env` file for all stacks.
-For advanced setups, you can use per-stack `.env` files by updating the Makefile and Compose commands accordingly.
+  - The Makefile uses a single `.env` file in the root directory for all stacks.
+  - All environment variables are centralized for easy management.

 ---